manish9427/Javascript/README.md

 ## This Keyword

-this is a keyword which refers to an object and it value depends on the senarios in which it is called
+this is a keyword which refers to an object and it value depends on the senarios in which it is called add

+## Call , Apply and Bind

+- call =>
+  call is the inbuilt method (Function) in javaScript call method allows an object to use the method of another object we can access the function of other object into our new object